Andrew Henderson

 global citizen in the 21st century… and how you can join the movement.

-That being said, there are plenty of benefits to becoming a Maltese citizen that may prompt you to pursue this Malta citizenship program.
-This guide will walk you through everything there is to know about obtaining a Malta passport and determining whether it is the right program for you.
+That being said, there are plenty more benefits to becoming a Maltese citizen that may prompt you to pursue this Maltese program.

 Maltese citizenship by investment cost